 - Chalets for Sale in Meribel

-Folie Douce is a charming ski chalet, tucked away in the trees at the top of fabled Coulourcheval.
+Folie Douce is a charming ski chalet, tucked away in the trees.
 It’s the perfect place for your stay in Meribel, whether you’re an experienced skier looking for a relaxing getaway or if you’re ready to hit the slopes with gusto.
-However, the best ski-access properties in Meribel are predominantly located in the northern part of the Meribel valley, more specifically between Méribel village on the south and the Saulire area on the north.
+However, the best ski-access properties in Meribel are predominantly located in the northern part of the Meribel Valley, more specifically between Meribel Village on the south and the Saulire area on the north.

 Ski pass prices in Meribel

-The price for the ski pass varies according to the number of days you choose to spend in the méribel, st martin and courchevel valley.
+The price for the ski pass varies according to the number of days you choose to spend in Meribel, St Martin and Courchevel Valley.
 You can choose between a Meribel ski pass or a 3 Valleys ski pass, whose prices for adults vary from €270 for 6 days to €312 for 6 days respectively. *Prices are approximate and can vary according to booking date, season and lift type.

 Ski season dates in Meribel